glycerine/spin_paxos/README.md

 in the literature.
 This gashes potholes into an already muddy field, so it is worth reading these originals as much as possible.

-I'll quote that section, because it is vastly simpler than trying to understand the Vertical Paxos paper, and because leases are the most common antidote to the livelock problem inherent in basic Paxos.
+I'll quote that section, because it was new to me, and because it is vastly simpler than trying to understand the Vertical Paxos paper.
+This is important because leases are the most common antidote to the livelock "problem" inherent in basic (leaderless) Paxos.
+I put problem in quotes because it is the other side of the high-availability coin.
+It is hard to get one without the other.
+A hierarchy of leases makes the common happy path fast at most any scale.

 > 2.3 Hierarchical Leases
 >